Doums: Biography

 Then on 13 December that year, Doums unveiled an 8-track EP entitled "Pilote & Co".
 The track "Ce soir (lit.
 'Tonight') (feat.
 Nekfeu)" was accompanied by a video directed by Jules Renault of 360 Creative and produced by Frémont & Co.
 The clip tells the story of a love affair played out by actors, with Doums and Nekfeu appearing as narrators high above the landscape.

 On 24 June 2021, Doums unveiled his third EP, "Pilot3", featuring S.Pri Noir, Blondinet, Framal and Nekfeu.

 After releasing his first single, "Movie", at the end of June 2022, followed by a second, "Stars", featuring Laylow, on 26 August 2022, Doums released his first studio album, "Pull à capuche et billets mauves(lit.
 'Hoodie and mauve banknotes')".
 The album featured 16 tracks, including collaborations with rappers PLK, Freeze Corleone, MHD and British rapper Headie One.

 Private life

 He is Mourtada Alladji Coulibaly's ("Dr. Beriz") younger brother.

-He was in a relationship with actress Adèle Exarchopoulos, with whom he has a son although they have been separated since 2021.
+He was in a relationship with actress Adèle Exarchopoulos, with whom he has a son.
+They separated in 2021.